AstraZeneca/peptide-tools/pIChemiSt/README.md

 - Johan Ulander - contributed the idea to do SMARTS pattern matching Smiles into Amino Acid single letter code (https://orcid.org/0009-0004-7655-2212)

 ## For developers
-- The package can be installed from the wheel in the `dist/` folder.
-When a new version needs to be released, a new build must be created.
-That can be done by changing the version of the package inside `setup.py` then calling `python setup.py sdist` which will build the release.
-Do not use wheels since `bdist_wheel` does not include the required static files in the wheel distribution
+- To create a new build, the package version first needs to be configured inside `setup.py` then the command `python setup.py sdist` will build the distribution.
+The command `bdist_wheel` should not be used since this mode in `setup.py` skips including the required static files in the wheel distribution
 - The code can be automatically tested using `python setup.py test` which requires `pytest` to be installed
 - Tests can also be run using the `Makefile` in the root of the repository.
 The file allows granular testing as follows:
   - `make test_core` runs only the `core` tests including pKaMatcher and plots